-1. BACKGROUND
+1. INTRODUCTION

-The Localism Act 2011 introduced powers for local authorities who accept a Housing Duty under Part 7 of the Housing Act to discharge that duty into the Private Rented Sector which provides a fixed term assured short-hold tenancy for a minimum of 12 months.
-In 2014, Neil Morland Housing Consultant Limited was commissioned to prepare a policy proposal and suite of procedures.
+- 1.1 The report presents a policy proposal for making a private rented sector offer to some statutorily homeless households in Copeland (households for which the Council has accepted a main housing duty under Part 6 of the Housing Act 1996 following appropriate and relevant enquiries). - 1.2 The Localism Act 2011 introduced powers for local authorities who accept a Housing Duty under Part 6 of the Housing Act to discharge that duty into the Private Rented Sector which provides a fixed term assured short-hold tenancy for a minimum of 12 months.
+In 2014, Neil Morland Housing Consultant Limited was commissioned to prepare a policy proposal and suite of procedures. - 1.3 Executive will note that any household owed the main Housing Duty in Copeland at present can only have this duty discharged by Copeland Borough Council in the event that suitable permanent housing is secured in accordance with the Cumbria Choice Based Lettings (CBL) Allocation Policy and one of the registered social providers participating in the scheme.